You Are Not Your Brain

 The distinction between me and not-me is absolutely fundamental to the functioning of your body, and distinguishing between the two is not trivial: it can go wrong in various ways, resulting in a wide number of terrible problems which we collect under the heading of 'autoimmune' - examples of which include celiac disease, multiple sclerosis, psoriasis and rheumatoid arthritis.
 There are hints that a number of other common problems may turn out to be autoimmune diseases, too.

-in Is Consciousness More Like Chess or the Weather?, Brian Gallagher makes some helpful observations - including his description of consciousness and intelligence, and "The more you look into the brain, the less like a computer it actually appears to be."
+In Is Consciousness More Like Chess or the Weather?, Brian Gallagher makes some helpful observations - including his description of consciousness and intelligence, and "The more you look into the brain, the less like a computer it actually appears to be."

 See also a short article by Annaka Harris, The Strong Assumption, in which she articulates the theory that consciousness is a fundamental part of the physical world.